 Her interest in written language development grew as

 she observed and learned the correlation/demand for reading proficiency with academic success.
-Britta is a Wilson Reading Program certified literacy tutor.
+Britta is a nationally Certified Academic Language Practitioner (CALP) who is trained across multiple structured literacy programs including Texas Scottish Right Hospital’s Take Flight and the Wilson Reading Program.
 She provides evidence-based intervention methods for both oral and written communication that emphasize multi-sensory features for optimal acquisition and mastery of skills.

 Britta’s service delivery has a dynamic approach that adapts to the client’s needs based on progress monitoring and data collection.
-Clients receive consistent feedback of their growth within targeted communication skills and academic learning strategies.
-Incorporation of various therapy programs, computer technology and materials creates an individualized approach to therapy that enhances positive outcomes for carryover of skills to all communication settings.
+Clients receive consistent feedback on their growth within targeted communication skills and academic learning strategies.
+Incorporation of various therapy programs, computer technology, and materials creates an individualized approach to therapy that enhances positive outcomes for carryover of skills to all communication settings.

 Kiley Corson is a born and raised New Hampshire resident, who recently moved west to pursue a career in Speech-Language Pathology.
 After earning her Master’s degree in Communication Sciences and Disorders, she packed up her life in New Hampshire and moved to beautiful Park City, Utah, her new home.